JhonnyJason/thingy-sci-base-sources/ressources/README.md

 Be aware this service is primarily thought to stay behind an nginx who terminates ssl for it - therefore proxypass to socket ;-).

 So we donot use SSL here which might be a security concern to be aware of.

+## Express ProxyTrustParam

+This is 1:1 the parameter to be passed to: `app.set("proxy_trust", proxyTrustParam)`

+It can be false to turn off trusting any proxy.
+As a number it says for how many proxies to be trusted along the line.
+The default being 1 means only trust the first proxy.

+More complex Options might be chosen.
+For further information see [here](https://expressjs.com/en/guide/behind-proxies.html).

 ---